 Our environment and the wildlife that calls it home can’t speak for itself – so we need to do the talking, and quickly!

 The county’s wildlife, landscapes, and communities are under increasing environmental pressure, and never before has it been more important to take action.
-From habitat loss and fracking to the vast impacts of climate change, Steve Mewes, our Policy and Campaigns Manager makes sense of today’s topical issues and explains the problems – and how we all have the power to fix them.
+From habitat loss and fracking to the vast impacts of climate change, Steve Mewes, our Policy and Campaigns Manager, and Georgia Stokes, our CEO, makes sense of today’s topical issues and explains the problems – and how we all have the power to fix them.

 The recent flurry of academic reports showing the worsening climate situation is deeply shocking, almost as shocking as the almost complete lack of action to counteract the threat we face, at every level of the political system.